 Commercial auto insurance can basically cover everything that personal auto insurance does.
 The difference is that this one covers you when you use vehicles for earning money.
 On the other hand, your personal auto policy protects you when you drive for personal use.
 There are many other coverages that commercial auto policy includes.

 - Roadside Assistance.
-These cases include getting locked out of your car, your battery is dead, or the tires are flat.
+These cases include getting locked out of your car, your battery dead, or the tires being flat.
 Commercial auto policy will cover you for roadside assistance in case these happen.

 - New car replacement.
 If you suffer from a total loss, this will replace your car.
 It also gives gap insurance for any remaining balances between what you owe and the car’s actual cash value.